jdlandazuri/jdlandazuri/Readme.md

 👋Hi everyone, I’m Jesus David Landazuri, I live in Bogota city, I'm Mecatronics Technologist with over 4 years of experience in setting up equipment, devices, and components at both Hardware and Software levels.
 Skilled in problem-solving, on-site and remote technical support.
-I Knowledge in development web, Assitance IT support, Databases, networks, configuration work groups , create order works, skills comertials, atention at the client,  knowledges in AWS Cloud.
+I Knowledge in development web, Assitance IT support, Databases, networks, configuration work groups , create worksorder, skills comertials, atention at the client,  knowledges in AWS Cloud.

 I consider myself a curious person.